How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 Free alternatives worth knowing

-If your budget is literally zero and you just want to try something:
+If your budget is literally zero and you just want to try something on one recording:

-• Whisper (OpenAI's open-source model) — runs locally, free, strong on most languages (WER around 5% for Japanese, similar or better for English).
-Requires a bit of setup, so this is the engineer-friendly route
+• Whisper (OpenAI's open-source model) — runs locally, free, strong on most major languages (WER around 5% for English and Japanese).
+Needs a bit of Python setup, so this is the engineer-friendly route

 • Google Docs voice input — record yourself playing back the file while Docs transcribes in real time.
 No speaker ID, but truly free

-These are fine for one-off validation, but you'll outgrow them quickly for ongoing interview work.
+Fine for one-off validation.
+You'll outgrow them quickly for ongoing interview work.

 Three small habits that make Notion transcripts actually usable